marcosanfilippo/lab2/README.md

 # 1

 Win: download "Docker Toolbox" from docker.org and install it
+Other: follow instruction on docs.docker.org

+(commands specs on bottom of paragraph)

 * CREATE IMAGE:
 $ docker build -t IMAGE_NAME PATH/TO/FOLDER/Dockerfile